 This gambeson is based directly on period illustrations (for example the "Masciejowski Bible") and is a highly functional piece of kit.
 Suitable for any portrayal from the early 12th century though to the ealry 14th century.
 It may have been used even earlier but surviving evidence for this period is rare.

 This gambeson is based directly on period illustrations and a few similar surviving examples.
 It has special tailoring in the shoulder area to allow great freedom of movement.
 Suitable for any portrayal from the early 14th to early 15th centuries and available in black, off-white or split colours.
 Listed price is for black, off-white or red and black split colour only.
+This is our best selling gambeson.

 By the late 14th century our standard 14th century gambeson had changed slightly into this more stylish version with more tailored lines through the waist and dagged edges.
 It still retains the great shoulder mobility of our best selling 14th century gambeson.